The Freedom of No Longer Needing to Explain Yourself: How Releasing Justifications Heals People-Pleasing and Builds Authentic Self-Trust

 From childhood, we're conditioned to seek validation through explanation.
 A 2017 study in the Journal of Personality and Social Psychology found that people often over-explain due to:

-Over time, this habit wires the brain to treat self-justification as a safety mechanism.
-Yet, research shows that excessive explaining actually weakens self-trust and reinforces people-pleasing behaviors (Neff, 2015).
+Over time, this habit wires the nervous system to treat self-justification as a safety mechanism.
+Yet research shows that excessive explaining actually weakens self-trust and reinforces people-pleasing behaviors — a pattern deeply connected to emotional healing and inner child work (Neff, 2015).

 Signs You’re Over-Explaining